trailofbits/test-fuzz/README.md

 ## Usage

+Fuzzing with `test-fuzz` is essentially three easy steps:

 1. **Identify a fuzz target**:
     - Add the following `dependencies` to the target crate's `Cargo.toml` file:
         ```toml
         serde = "1.0"
         test-fuzz = "0.1.0-alpha"
         ```
-    - Precede the target function with the `test_fuzz` attribute:
+    - Precede the target function with the `test_fuzz` macro:
         ```rust
         #[test_fuzz::test_fuzz]
         fn foo(...) {